Fictitious telephone number: Telephone numbers in movies, television and music

 The makers of 2003 film Bruce Almighty used 776-2323 as a telephone number for God (played by Morgan Freeman).
 This number remains unassigned in 1 (716) Buffalo (where the film is set).
 776 is not a fictitious exchange in other area codes, where subscribers with the matching number were inundated with callers asking for "God".
 In Colorado the calls were misdirected to KDMN radio; in Sanford, North Carolina the number belongs to a church.
+In the UK the number belonged to a mobile phone and in Florida to a shop owner who received up to 20 calls per hour.

 776-2323 was ultimately replaced with a 555 number for television airings of the movie and on most copies of the DVD.

 "777-9311" by The Time used Dez Dickerson's actual telephone number at the time the song was written, causing his telephone to ring incessantly until he had his number changed.

 In Germany, the 1981 Spider Murphy Gang song "Skandal im Sperrbezirk" ("Scandal in the Blocked Zone") contains a telephone number, zweiunddreißig, sechzehn, acht: 32 16 8.
 The number is that of a Munich prostitute who operates in the "blocked zone", the area of the city center where street prostitutes were forbidden.
 The band checked that the telephone number was not assigned in Munich, but it was assigned in some other cities.
 The song was a hit, topping the charts in Germany for 36 weeks; it was #1 in Austria (16 weeks) and Switzerland (11 weeks) as well.
 It has become an Oktoberfest staple.
 Singer Günther Sigl said in an interview that the song became "at one time, the most famous telephone number in Germany."
 He added: "As an apology, we paid for some number changes and sent numerous bouquets."